all-contributors/cli/README.md

 ```

 These are the keys you can specify:
-- `file`: File to write the list of contributors in.
-Default: 'README.md'
+- `files`: Array of files to update.
+Default: `['README.md']`
 - `projectOwner`: Name of the user the project is hosted by.
 Example: `jfmengels/all-contributor-cli` --> `jfmengels`.
 Mandatory.
 - `projectName`: Name of the project.
 Example: `jfmengels/all-contributor-cli` --> `all-contributor-cli`.
 Mandatory.
 - `types`: Specify custom symbols or link templates for contribution types.
 Can override the documented types.
 - `imageSize`: Size (in px) of the user's avatar.
-Default: 100.
+Default: `100`.
 - `contributorsPerLine`: Maximum number of columns for the contributors table.
-Default: 7.
+Default: `7`.
-- `template`: Define your own template to generate the contributor list.
+- `contributorTemplate`: Define your own template to generate the contributor list.
 - `badgeTemplate`: Define your own template to generate the badge.

 ### Add contributors section